-Section 3.
-The Fund shall continue to provide each permanent full-time active employee medical plan benefits, supplemental benefits and other benefits as determined and extended by the Fund.
-In addition, it shall provide dependency coverage where the dependents of the employee qualify.
-The Fund shall continue to provide permanent part-time employees who are expected to be in active pay status at least 50% of the time every pay period medical plan benefits, supplemental benefits and other benefits as determined and extended by the Fund.
-In addition, it shall provide 50% dependency coverage where the dependents of the employee qualify.
-Such employees shall contribute an amount determined by the Fund's Trustees toward the cost of coverage.
-Enrollment and continued coverage in Fund benefits is further subject to the following conditions:

-a.
-Subject to the provisions of Section 3.b., employees will contribute a percentage of their biweekly gross base salary toward the cost of coverage as provided below:
+- Section 3.
+The Fund shall continue to provide each permanent full-time active Supervisor medical plan benefits, supplemental benefits and other benefits as determined and extended by the Fund.
+In addition, it shall provide dependency coverage where the dependents of the Supervisor qualify.
+The Fund shall continue to provide permanent part-time Supervisors who are expected to be in active pay status at least 50% of the time every pay period medical plan benefits, supplemental benefits and other benefits as determined and extended by the Fund.
+In addition, it shall provide 50% dependency coverage where the dependents of the Supervisor qualify.
+Such Supervisors shall contribute an amount determined by the Fund's Trustees toward the cost of coverage.
+Enrollment and continued coverage in Fund benefits is further subject to the following conditions: - a.
+Subject to the provisions of Section 3.b., Supervisors will contribute a percentage of their biweekly gross base salary toward the cost of coverage as provided below: